AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars3.md

 {% include mathjax_support %}
 {% include command %}

+# Displacement field within a bar of constant cross-sectional area

 In deriving the displacement field within the bar we will assume that "plane cross-sections remain plane."

 <!--